 There are other options too including the in-vogue ‘crowdfunding’ method which, contrary to popular belief, can be utilised by established businesses and not just start-ups.
 Crowdfunding can benefit both the borrower and the lender; the business gets an injection of much needed capital (with lenders bidding for the opportunity to invest, which allows the borrower to select the most attractive terms from the auction-style pitches) whilst lenders can earn themselves a stake in a promising business at a time where other investment opportunities are unattractive due to low interest rates.

 Conrad Ford, a leading business finance industry, says:

 “There are a surprising number of options if you know where to look.
 Never underestimate the value of an intermediary when looking into alternatives funding options, as there could be several solutions which you might not be aware of.
-In fact, some funding solutions such as Invoice Factoring my be better suited to your business needs than the finance you were rejected for in the first place.”
+In fact, some funding solutions such as Invoice Finance my be better suited to your business needs than the finance you were rejected for in the first place.”